Best Dog Books for Kids

 by Simon James

-There’s a dog for everyone!
-In this story about rescue and friendship, we meet lots of dogs and their owners.
-Minnie belongs to Vinnie.
-Mick belongs to Rick.
+In this darling dog book, there’s a dog for everyone!
+You’ll meet lots of dogs and their owners like Minnie who belongs to Vinnie and Mick who belongs to Rick.
 But who does old Mr. Scruff belong to?
-Jim takes Mr. Scruff home from the shelter and even though their names don’t rhyme, it’s all good!
+Jim takes Mr. Scruff home from the shelter, and even though their names don’t rhyme, it’s all good!
 And later, Mr. Gruff finds his puppy…a puppy named Tim!

 charlie the Ranch Dog Dog Books That Kids Love